-To understand how to align to NGSS, let’s walk through the basic shifts in the NGSS, beginning with STEM instruction.
+To understand how to align to NGSS, we'll first need to walk through the basic shifts in the NGSS.

 New Definition of Effective STEM Instruction

-The definition of quality STEM instruction today is:
+The definition of effective STEM instruction today is:

 Effective instruction [that] capitalizes on students’ early interest and experiences, identifies and builds on what they know, and provides them with experiences to engage them in the practices of science and sustain their interest.